$\mathbb{L}^p$ $(p>1)$-solutions for BSDEs with jumps and stochastic monotone generator: A priori estimates

 Using the BDG inequality, we have

-the last line is due to the basic inequality $ab \leq \frac{1}{6}a^2+\frac{3}{2} b^2$ (recall that $\mathfrak{c}>0$ is the BDG universal constant).
-By a similar computation and using the stationary sequence of stopping times considered in Lemma \ref{Lemma betap for inequality}, we get
+The last line follows from the elementary inequality $ab\leq \frac{1}{6}a^2+\frac{3}{2}b^2$, where we recall that $\mathfrak{c}>0$ denotes the universal BDG constant.
+By a similar computation, and using the localizing sequence of stopping times considered in Lemma \ref{Lemma betap for inequality}, we get